Sri Lanka national rugby union team

 The Sri Lanka national rugby union team, known as the Tuskers, represents Sri Lanka in men's international rugby union.
 The team has yet to make their debut at the Rugby World Cup.
 They have the longest tradition of organised club rugby in Asia, dating back to 1879, which was just 8 years after the founding of the world's first rugby union in England.
 They regularly compete in the Asian Five Nations tournament and are currently in Division I. In the 2010 tournament, they made it to the finals beating Chinese Taipei 37 to 7.

 History

 Early years

 Sri Lanka Rugby has a long history, dating back to the days of British colonialism.

-The first party to introduce Rugby to Sri Lanka is Kingswood College in Kandy, with the first club, Colombo Football Club, being established on 28 June 1879.
+Colombo Football Club was the first rugby club in Sri Lanka, established on 28 June 1879.

+Kingswood college, Kandy was the first to introduce Rugby at school level.

+The first recorded school rugby game was between Kingswood College, Kandy and Trinity College, Kandy in 1906.
+Rugby having been introduced to Kingswood College in 1893 by the founder of school, Edmund Louise Blaze, a former student of Trinity College, Kandy.

 The nation's first "national" match was on 12 September 1907 and involved an All Ceylon team against the professional All Blacks (the New Zealand rugby league team) under rugby union rules on their 1907–1908 New Zealand rugby tour of Australia and Great Britain.
 The professional All Blacks won the match 33-6.
 The Ceylon Rugby Football Union was founded 10 August 1908.
 In 1974 it changed its name to the Sri Lanka Rugby Football Union.